Oceanik-Lib/Oceanik-Loader/README.md

 # Oceanik-Loader
-The loader, used to download & load Oceanik.
+The loader, which is used to download & load Oceanik.